Quantitative Decomposition of Speckle Decorrelation for Inverse Problems in Complex Wave Scattering: Parameter fitting of the superposition model

 \section{Parameter fitting of the superposition model}

 In Fig.2b in the main text, we show that the superposition model fits 16 different experimental images by only three parameters, achieving an over all L1-loss of less than 0.002.
-Four particle size distributions calibrated by a commercial offline particle size detector "Mastersizer" are presented in Fig.\ref{fig:S3}.
+Four particle size distributions calibrated by a commercial offline particle size detector "Mastersizer" are presented in Fig.\ref{fig:s4}.
 The fitted values of $\gamma \epsilon$, $\beta$ and $\langle \tan \Delta \theta \rangle$ are 67.5 $\mu$m, 0.0257 and 3.10, respectively.
+Fig.\ref{fig:s5} shows the effective width $u_{e}$ of $C_{\text{3D}}$ as a function of the thickness and mean scatterer size, based on the fitted parameters.
+The effective width is defined by the area underneath the decorrelation curve, $\pi u_{\text{eff}}^2=\int C_{\text{3D}}(\mathbf{u})\text{d}^2\mathbf{u}$.
+Dashed cyan lines indicate positions of curves shown in Fig.3(a), (b) and (c).

-Fig.\ref{fig:S4} present more calculation results from the fitted superposition model for more incident patterns besides the cat shape.
+Under the extreme condition $z_0 \gg |\pmb{\rho}|$, $u_{e}$ follows the power law \cite{Feng1988} and is proportional to $\lambda f/l$, where the mean free path $l$ is equivalent to the mean scatterer size $\left<|\pmb{\rho}|\right>$ in this paper.
+Fig.\ref{fig:s6} presents more calculation results from the fitted superposition model for more incident patterns besides the cat shape.

 As our sample, KCl powder, has no absorption at 660 nm wavelength, the loss of the transmitted energy purely comes from the backward light in each scattering event.
-Therefore, $\beta$ can be estimated from a simplified model shown in Fig.\ref{fig:S5}, optical reflection and transmission between two smooth layers.
+Therefore, $\beta$ can be estimated from a simplified model shown in Fig.\ref{fig:s7}, optical reflection and transmission between two smooth layers.

-Fig.\ref{fig:S5} presents a local area in the powder surface, which is small enough to ensure the smoothness and large enough to ignore the wavefront shape.
+Fig.\ref{fig:s7} presents a local area in the powder surface, which is small enough to ensure the smoothness and large enough to ignore the wavefront shape.
 The light propagates back and forth within two layers.
 For simplicity, we assume the incident direction is normal to the surface, so that the overall field is a superposition of different paths, although they are separated in the sketch for a better visibility.

 The initial electrical field in the gap is $1$, $r$ and $t$ denote the field reflection and transmission ratio on the surface, $\Phi=e^{i\phi}$ is the phase shift induced by the free space propagation.
 Since the distance between particles is a random variable, $\Phi$ quickly rotate with a unity radius, eliminating the interference term.
 So the total backward energy flow between two surfaces is,